Computer Science Degree Salary

 To unlock specialized, higher-paying roles, you may need a bachelor's degree.
 While the expense and availability will be higher than for an associate degree, the high employability that goes with a bachelor’s in computer science often outweighs the cost.

-Similar to an associate program, bachelor’s degrees will require intensive math and technical programming skills.
+Similar to an associate program, computer science graduates with a bachelor's degree will require intensive math and technical programming skills.
 You will also find more niche and theoretical courses, such as:

 - Software Development